hiedanoajuu/hiedanoajuu.github.io/source/index.md

 ---
 Ciallo🌟!
 Welcome to my little corner of the Internet!

-I’m Hiedano Ajuu (稗田 阿柔) - a high school student from Nanjing, China🇨🇳.
+I’m Hieda no Ajuu (稗田 阿柔) — a high school student from Nanjing, China🇨🇳.
 Here you’ll find a blend of my passions:

-- 🎮 **Touhou Project Fanworks** - Dive into my stories and creations inspired by the Touhou universe and the real world.
+- 🎮 **Touhou Project Fanworks** — Dive into my stories and creations inspired by the Touhou universe and the real world.
 - 📜 **Translations of History & Literature** - Explore history and culturesthrough translations of historical and literary texts, primarily from Chinese into English.
-- 💻 **Computer Science Notes** - Clear, practical, simple study notes on programming and computer science.
+- 💻 **Computer Science Notes** — Clear, practical, simple study notes on programming and computer science.

 This site is primarily in English🇺🇸.

 ---

 📢 **Latest Updates**
-- 2025-09-20: Translated [*The Spring*](https://hiedanoajuu.github.io/2025/09/20/spring/) by Mu Dan into English.
+- 2025-09-20: Translated [*The Spring*](https://ajuu.org/2025/09/20/spring/) by Mu Dan into English.
-- 2025-09-13: Translated [*A Lane in Rain*](https://hiedanoajuu.github.io/2025/09/13/lane-in-rain/) by Dai Wanshu into English.
+- 2025-09-13: Translated [*A Lane in Rain*](https://ajuu.org/2025/09/13/lane-in-rain/) by Dai Wanshu into English.
 - 2025-08-23: Revamped the blog.

 ---